diegorod9000/diegorod9000/README.md

 - 💞️ I’m looking to find opportunities and get some professional experience outside my studies and personal projects
 - 📫 How to reach me: diegorod9000@gmail.com, diegorod@mit.edu

-- Outside of the projects that you can see on my profile, I have also done work with React, P5.js, MATLAB, C#, Raspberry Pi, and some Unity, and am soon working on a project using Swift.
+- Outside of the projects that you can see on my profile, I have also done work with React, P5.js, MATLAB, C#, Raspberry Pi, Unity, and am working on a project using Swift.

 - I am certified with Dell Hardware, have done extensive work on Windows, ChromeOS, and Mac OS, and am planning on earning a certification in Software Engineering in the near future.